LG-leo/IGCSE-Biology_CUP_CAIE-Note/IG_topic5_en.md

 | | 4.
 Describe lock‑and‑key model: active site complementary to substrate; products formed. | 9.
 Explain pH effects using shape and fit, denaturation. |
 | | 5.
 Investigate and describe the effect of temperature and pH on enzyme activity, with reference to optimum temperature/pH and denaturation. | |

-### Breakdown of what "explain" means in Supplement
+### Syllabus Requirements for "Explain" in the Supplement

 - For **temperature effects**: you must mention **kinetic energy** of particles, **frequency of effective collisions**, **shape and fit** at the active site, and the irreversible change known as **denaturation**.
 - For **pH effects**: you must mention how changes in pH alter the **bonds** that hold the enzyme's 3D shape, therefore changing the **shape and fit** of the active site, leading to **denaturation** at extremes.